jekil/awesome-hacking/_pages/index.rst

 --------

 - `CredSniper <https://github.com/ustayready/CredSniper>`_ - A phishing framework written with the Python micro-framework Flask and Jinja2 templating which supports capturing 2FA tokens.
+- `GoPhish <https://github.com/gophish/gophish>`_ - Gophish is an open-source phishing toolkit designed for businesses and penetration testers.
+It provides the ability to quickly and easily setup and execute phishing engagements and security awareness training.
 - `Whatsapp-phishing <https://github.com/Mawalu/whatsapp-phishing>`_ -  Proof of principle code for running a phishing attack against the official Whatsapp Web client.